samathaluca/new-lazycamp/README.md

 All significant version changes were pushed to github and automatically deployed to heroku once the app was connected to the github repository.

-If a branch was for experimental work created the heroku auto deploy was deactivated in favour of manual deployment to check each time.
+When I was working on a branch during experimental development, the heroku auto deploy was deactivated in favour of manual deployment to check each time.
-Once the branches were merged the master auto deply was reinstated.
+Once the branches were merged, or if the branch was abandoned, the master auto deply was reinstated.

-Version control was used a working tool with return to code in previous version being common during development.
+Version control was used as a working tool with return to code in previous version being common during development.
 Commit message were written to ensure changes were easy to find.

 From the point at which gitpod pushed to github automatically then deployed to heroku, github version control and heroku build log mirrored each other perfectly.
 The following steps pushed all changed from gitpod to github then directly to heroku to be seen in the build log then in the browser using the heroku dashboard "open app" button.

 ### Gitpod and github/heroku commit/deploy

-click on branch icon
+In gitpod IDE click on branch icon
 Hover on changes and click + (plus) to stage changes Type commit message
 Hover on tick reveals commit tooltip.
 Click to commit.